What is IELTS?

 It is the test for study - thousands of the world’s most reputable universities and colleges will accept your IELTS results as evidence of your English language proficiency.

 It is the test for professionals - professional registration bodies in many fields will accept an IELTS result, including accounting, engineering, law, medicine, nursing, pharmacy and teaching bodies in many countries.
 This means that after completing your studies, you may need to take the test in order to gain professional registration in an English-speaking country.
-If you choose IELTS as the test you take to enter university, you will be familiar with the IELTS test format when you sit it again for professional registration.
+If you choose IELTS as the test you take to enter university, you will be familiar with the IELTS test format when you take it again for professional registration.

 It is the test for migration - IELTS is required by governments in more countries than any other English language test as a requirement for permanent residency.
 The governments of the UK, Australia, Canada and New Zealand accept IELTS results.